Contact Us

 Years later, an opportunity came!
 Nilda's sister came to visit with promising and exciting news.
 Mi Esperanza was offering a new sewing course in their town, with the chance of a future job.

 The Lord answered her prayers again!
 In her town, Mi Esperanza opened a train-to-work opportunity for the production of 85,000 bracelets.
 Nilda had the chance to learn and get paid for it!
 She did such an excellent job that she was offered a permanent position in the Mi Esperanza Jewelry studio in Tegucigalpa.
-Today Nilda is one of Mi Esperanza's most skilled artisans, and her job at Mi Esperanza has given her the ability to educate her children.
+Today, Nilda is one of Mi Esperanza's most skilled artisans, and her job at Mi Esperanza has enabled her to provide for her children's education.

-Nilda wants to tell the donors who make Mi Esperanza possible, "My children's life is better because of you.
+Nilda wants to tell the donors who make Mi Esperanza possible, "My children's lives are better because of you.
 You invest in us, providing opportunities that will echo for many generations.
 Thank you!"

 Belki Pineda